The web-slinging wunderkind is back! And he's going on vacation!

 Who’s in it?

 Holland is back, obviously, because he plays Spider-Man and the name of the movie is Spider-Man: Far From Home.
-Presumably, we’ll also see the return of Marisa Tomei as Peter’s Aunt May, Zendaya as his friend M.J., and Jacob Batalon as his best friend/guy-in-the-chair Ned.
+We’ll also see the return of a few familiar faces, including Marisa Tomei as Peter’s Aunt May, Zendaya as his friend M.J., and Jacob Batalon as his best friend/guy-in-the-chair, Ned.

 Finally, Michael Keaton’s villainous Vulture is also reportedly returning for the sequel, after being thrown in jail and stripped of his wings in Homecoming.
 Although he’s not going to be the only bad guy in Far From Home, which brings us to…